Wenger intends to 'play in Europe again'

 Although he has thus far dodged questions about his future plans, Wenger raised the prospect of taking on another job - providing he misses the day-to-day involvement when he leaves north London.

-Speaking ahead of the first leg of Arsenal's Europa League semi-final clash with Atletico Madrid, he said: "I hope these are not my last European cup games – my target is to play in Europe again.
+Speaking ahead of the first leg of Arsenal's Europa League semi-final clash with Atletico Madrid, he told reporters: "I hope these are not my last European cup games – my target is to play in Europe again.

 "[But] I've had no break [from football management] for 35 years.
 You can look around, and that doesn't exist.